AIObjectives/talk-to-the-city-reports/turbo/CONTRIBUTOR_GUIDE.md

 https://github.com/[your-username]/talk-to-the-city-reports.git

+## Editor settings

+You should open the `/turbo` directory directly in your Editor, so it properly picks up all the configuration files for formatting, testing etc.

 ## Feature branches

 The workflow thus far has been to work in feature branches, and merging those branches into main via PRs.
 We may switch to working from a 'dev' branch.
 But for now, it's either main or a feature branch.